Patella Femoral Syndrome Rehab: Are

 mobility restrictions at the foot and ankle, as well as at the hips and

-lower back can contribute to patella femoral syndrome.
+lower back can contribute to PFS.
 Make sure that

 your low back, hip, ankle and foot mobility are evaluated.
 Very small